 Stress and Anxiety Specialist

-Helping people experiencing anxiety and stress is something very close to my heart.
+Helping people who are experiencing anxiety and stress is something very close to my heart.
 My journey to becoming a hypnotherapist started with wanting to help my wife when she began to suffer from stress, anxiety and depression.
 From my personal experience, I know the impact that living with stress and anxiety disorder brings.

 Why do we experience stress and anxiety?